PShru2000/AutonomousMarioRL/README.md

 PPO+GAE combines the PPO algorithm with GAE for efficient and effective training.
 It features an actor-critic model where the actor selects actions and the critic evaluates their potential reward.
 PPO ensures stable policy updates through policy clipping, while GAE provides a more accurate estimation of action advantages, facilitating a balanced exploration-exploitation trade-off and improving agent performance over time.

+# Result Analysis

+**A. Policy Gradient Analysis:**

+The policy gradient method showed a quick understanding of the game's dynamics, as seen in the rapid increase in average rewards over the first 1000 episodes.
+This initial success plateaued as the method fine-tuned its strategies to deal with more complex scenarios.
+The gap between average and peak rewards suggests room for improvement in specific game situations.

+**B. Double Deep Q-Network Analysis:**

+The DDQN method demonstrated consistent learning progress, with a steady rise in average rewards and occasional peaks indicating the potential for excellent performance.
+The persistent variance between average and maximum rewards indicates opportunities for optimization to achieve more consistent high performances.

+**C. Proximal Policy Optimization with Generalized Advantage Estimation Analysis:**

+PPO-GAE showed remarkable efficiency, with a steep increase in average rewards early on and a stable growth thereafter.
+It achieved significantly high rewards in a relatively short amount of training, highlighting its effectiveness in the Super Mario Bros. environment.

+## Conclusion

+In our comparative analysis of reinforcement learning strategies for Super Mario Bros., Proximal Policy Optimization with Generalized Advantage Estimation (PPO-GAE) emerged as the leading approach.
+It significantly outperformed Policy Gradient and Double Deep Q-Network (DDQN) methods in several key aspects:

+- **Learning Speed:** PPO-GAE achieved notable average rewards much faster, showing a steep learning curve within the first 1000 episodes.
+- **Performance:** It attained the highest average and peak rewards, demonstrating its superior capability in mastering the game's complexities.
+- **Time Efficiency:** PPO-GAE reached optimal performance levels quicker than its counterparts, making it the most time-efficient algorithm in our study.
+- **Computational Resource Utilization:** The algorithm's effective use of computational resources highlights its suitability for complex gaming scenarios, advocating for rapid strategy development.